About Camilla Sage

 Many women begin either with an introductory course or with a clarity conversation where we explore whether this work feels like the right next step.

 There is no pressure to decide immediately.
-Often it is enough simply to sense whether this approach resonates.

 “Most women don’t need to become stronger.